 - Allowable bundle referrers - This area manages where you can access or display your digitisations.
 The domain/base URL for your reading list tenancy will appear here so that your digitisations can appear on your reading list items.
 You might also want your content to be visible from within your Learning Management System, so you could enter the URL in this second box and place your scans there as well.
 For multiple Learning Management Systems please add all instances.

 - Restrict print and download - You’ve also got control over access to the printing and downloading of your digitisations.
 All of the options in the drop-down menu are permissible under current licensing rules, so it’s up to you to select the level of security you want to impose on users.
-The Warning setting is the easiest to administer, please talk to us first before deciding on a change in this area.
+The 'Warning' setting is the most commonly used and easiest to administer of the available options.
+Please talk to us first before deciding on a change in this area.

 This tab is intentionally blank, as it allows Talis users only to indicate CLA TPTP settings.